mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 related: true
 sidebar:
   nav: main
+excerpt: How I hired a cartoonist even though I had no idea how
+header:
+  teaser: images/resized/2017-11-14-how-to-hire-a-cartoonist-for-your-blog/768/mma-sketch.png
+tags:
+- cartoonist
+- blogging
+- cartoons
 ---

 I had just completed a passionate blog post.
 Too passionate, maybe, as I had written over 8,000 words of text.
-That's about 1,000 times longer than they average *Buzzfeed* article.
-Worse, it was a giant wall of text with nary a visual element to break it up aside from some screenshots and a few tables (ooh, exciting tables!).
+That's about 1000x longer than they average *Buzzfeed* article.
+Worse, it was a giant wall of text with nary a visual element to break it up aside from some screenshots and a few tables.
+Ooh, exciting tables!

-Then [*An Illustrated Book of Bad Arguments*](http://amzn.to/2jy2vND) popped into my mind.
-It's a beautifully illustrated book that explains logical fallacies.
-It uses cartoons to present dry, academic ideas in a fun, engaging way.
+Then, [*An Illustrated Book of Bad Arguments*](http://amzn.to/2jy2vND) popped into my mind.
+It's a beautifully illustrated book that explains logical fallacies in a fun, engaging way.

 TODO: Add book cover.

-Maybe if my massive tome of a blog article had some cartoons, one or two readers would get through the entire thing.
+Maybe if my massive tome of a blog article had some cartoons, a handful of readers would get through the entire thing.
 I set about to hire a cartoonist, having no idea how to hire or work with one.

-TODO: Add excerpt and related image.

 # How I hired a cartoonist

-## Writing the job posting
+## Hiring Round 1: Choosing cartoonists to shortlist

-I didn't really know what I these cartoons would look like.
+I didn't really know what these cartoons would look like.
 It seemed like the best way to figure it out was to hire a few different cartoonists so that I could see options.
-I didn't necessarily want the best person, but rather the best *idea* for the right style.
+I didn't necessarily want the best person, but rather the best *idea*.

+It seemed gauche to ask for free samples, so I created a [job listing](https://www.upwork.com/jobs/~01069b65ac37524889) where anyone I selected for a sample would be paid for their work

 {% include image.html file="upwork-posting.png" max_width="400px" alt="Screenshot of job posting on Upwork" fig_caption="Job posting on Upwork" img_link=true %}

-I posted a [job listing](https://www.upwork.com/jobs/~01069b65ac37524889) on Upwork, a site I use frequently for hiring freelancers.
-It was effectively a paid design contest -- the freelancers were applying to be included in a shortlist, where they would each receive compensation for submitting a single cartoon.
-From the shortlist, one cartoonist would continue on to work with me on 8-10 more cartoons for the full blog post.

-## Hiring Round 1: Choosing cartoonists to shortlist

-Within XX hours, I received 13 submissions.
+Within two days, I received 13 submissions.
 I hired four for the shortlist:

 * [Christine Elefsiniotis](https://www.facebook.com/christinaillustration/)
 * [Loraine Yow](https://www.linkedin.com/in/lolo-ology/)
 * [Manel Sto Nino](https://www.upwork.com/freelancers/~0146ddb5612a5aaaca)
 * Sofia (she preferred I not link to her profile for this article)

 Given that I only had five female applicants, I was surprised that all four who made it to the shortlist were women.

-Within the applicant pool, the men's portfolios were generally filled with illustrations in the style of political cartoons or graphic novels, which wasn't what I was looking for.
+Within the applicant pool, the men's portfolios were generally filled with illustrations in the style of political cartoons or graphic novels.
 The women's portfolio's contained more cartoons for advertisements or children's books.
 The latter was most similar to the style I had in mind.

-TODO: Check

 ## Hiring Round 2: Choosing the final cartoonist